PeterShin23/remote-coder/README.md

 # Remote Coder

+> **Status: Public Alpha (`v0.0.1-alpha.1`)**
+> This is an early alpha release.
+APIs, config formats, and behavior may change between versions.
+Expect breaking changes and rough edges.

 Remote Coder is a Slack-first daemon that lets you control local coding agents, stream their output into Slack threads, and eventually sync progress back to GitHub pull requests.
-The project runs entirely on your own machine or cloud VM.
+The project runs entirely on your own machine.

 ## Features